 If you know Sri Lanka you’ll know all about Adam’s Peak but you may not have heard of Little Adam’s Peak ( aka Mini Adam’s Peak or Small Adam’s Peak) in Ella.
 The full size Adams Peak is a 2,243m mountain in the centre of Sri Lanka.
 It’s famous as a pilgrimage site and as a really great walk.
 Traditionally pilgrims and walkers make the ascent of Adam’s Peak at night, arriving at the summit for dawn to see the shadow of the mountain receding with the rising sun.
 Near the summit a rock formation resembles a huge footprint, the Buddhist’s say it belongs to Buddha, the Hindus say it’s Shiva’s, the Muslims and Christian’s say it’s Adam’s.
 Hence the name.
 But this blog post is all about Little Adam’s Peak and it’s a lovely walk for people of almost any ability.

-If you didn’t know, we’re really into walking up mountains, hills, whatever.
-We’ve done plenty of trekking including the Inca Trail and Annapurna Circuit already.
+We’re into walking up mountains, hills, the Himalayas, whatever.
+We’ve done plenty of trekking including the Inca Trail, Everest Region and Annapurna Circuit already.
 I’ve tried to get to Adam’s Peak before when I’ve been in Sri Lanka, but time has always stopped me.
 Now we’re in the right place at the right time ( as we were for the blue whales in Mirissa) so we’d really like to have a go.

 So, today we are in Ella after catching the bus up from Tangalle on the coast.